imratan19/imratan19.github.io/_posts/2016-08-07-spic-and-span.md

 well, i'm pleased to announce that my [blog](http://blog.ratan.me) is live with the functionality that i wished for.

-afterall,
+afterall, as toni morrison said:
-> If there's a book that you want to read, but it hasn't been written yet, then you must write it. - toni morrison
+> If there's a book that you want to read, but it hasn't been written yet, then you must write it.